Skip to content

 What is the purpose of the Data Governance Act?

 The Data Governance Act (DGA) is a new EU regulation proposed by the European Commission in 2020 to create a legal framework for the European data space.
-The legislation aims to promote data collaboration across sectors and between organisations, while ensuring data protection.
-Consequently, data sharing should be transparent, secure and accountable, and benefit innovation and economic growth in the European Union.

 What safeguards are in place to ensure that data interact ethically and responsibly?